-I was spared the berating because I attended virtually and Edward didn’t call on me.
+I was spared the berating because I attended virtually, and Edward didn’t call on me.
 I couldn’t believe what I just saw.
 It wasn’t right.
 No one should be marginalized like Edward did to the team; it was utterly demoralizing.

-The next day, I told my manager what happened.
+The next day, I told my manager what had happened.
 He told me that he’d already heard the negative feedback and assured me that Edward’s behavior would be addressed.

 Then, I got a wild idea that I could positively influence the situation.
 I thought to myself, “Meetings don’t have to be like the one Edward just held.
-They can be productive, effective and constructive all at the same time while treating people with respect and dignity.
+They can be productive, effective, and constructive all at the same time while treating people with respect and dignity.
 Why don’t I volunteer to lead the next plan presentation meeting and show there’s a better way?”